European market potential for speciality coffee

-All European markets have been showing growing demand for specialty coffee, although the size of the segment is most pronounced in North Western Europe.
+All European markets have been showing growing demand for speciality coffee, although the size of the segment is most pronounced in North Western Europe.
 This area is marked by higher income levels and consumer awareness, as well as a more developed coffee culture than the rest of Europe.
 Interest in other cultures, from increased travelling or otherwise, raises consumer interest in the origins of coffee.
 Social responsibility and political concerns connect consumers with the well-being of producers, while increased interest in environmental themes, from recycling to global warming, stimulate consumer interest in environmentally friendly and sustainable coffee cultivation.

-The sections below give a general outlook about promising specialty coffee markets in Europe.
+The sections below give a general outlook about promising speciality coffee markets in Europe.
 In general, the markets are not expected to grow during 2020, due to the impact of COVID-19.
 Nevertheless, given that consumer interest in high-quality coffees is considered a long-term trend, the markets are expected to pick up in growth after the relative normalisation of the coffee shop market in Europe.

 For more up-to-date information about the coffee market in relation to the COVID-19 crisis, refer to this article with informative sources.
 In addition, refer to the official coffee associations of your target market to find updates concerning that particular market.
 Examples include the British Coffee Association, the German Coffee Association or the Norwegian Coffee Association.
 In addition, check the national websites of the Specialty Coffee Association of your target market.
 Also, check our article on how to respond to COVID-19 for more practical tips on how to successfully deal with the crisis and its consequences.

-Specialty coffee market finds strong base in Scandinavia
+Speciality coffee market finds strong base in Scandinavia

 Scandinavian countries rank among the highest per capita coffee consumers in the world.
 High-quality coffees are the main focus in the Scandinavian market.
-Countries such as Sweden, Denmark and Norway are seen as important players in the specialty coffee market internationally.
+Countries such as Sweden, Denmark and Norway are seen as important players in the speciality coffee market internationally.
 Norway was the founding country of the Specialty Coffee Association in Europe.

-The market for specialty coffee in Scandinavia showed continuous growth for years.
+The market for speciality coffee in Scandinavia showed continuous growth for years.
 This is partly reflected in the strong growth in out-of-home consumption, showing that consumers in Denmark, Sweden and Norway are increasingly looking for unique, high-quality coffee in coffee shops.
 Within Europe, Denmark, Sweden and Norway have registered the highest growth rates in coffee shop retail sales since 2010.